Village Yoga in Bude, Cornwall

 YOGA has many health benefits and is as good for the body as it is the mind.
 It comes from the word ‘union’ and has been practised for thousands of years originating in India.
 There are many forms of yoga with ‘Hatha Yoga’ being the most well-known in the Western World.

 Village Yoga was founded by Natasha Harding in 2006 after she qualified with the Yoga Alliance.
 Since humble beginnings Natasha now teaches many people a week specialising in hatha yoga for adults and pregnancy yoga.

-In addition to teaching yoga, Natasha writes for the Sun newspaper, has written two books, From Bump to Baby and YogaMamma – and has created some children’s yoga apps.
+In addition to teaching yoga, Natasha is a freelance journalist, has written two books, From Bump to Baby and YogaMamma – and created some children’s yoga apps.

 In our everyday world relaxing the body and mind can we a challenge for most of us.
 These relaxation and meditation evenings will be useful for anyone who just wants to ‘chill’.

 Yoga is a complete exercise meaning that it doesn’t just work on the physical body but also energises the mind and internal system making us become more alert.
 Many people leave a yoga class with a feeling of peace and calm alongside vitality they’re not used to feeling.